ScilifelabDataCentre/OrderPortal/README.md

 web interface behaves differently depending on the type of the user account logged in.

-### The user web interface
+### User web interface

 This is for human users.
 It should provide the user with sufficient help and visual cues to allow filling in the form in a productive manner.
 Missing values and values outside of allowed ranges must be highlighted to help the user prepare a valid order.

-### The staff web interface
+### Staff web interface

 This is for normal facility staff usage.
 Display of orders according to state and other parameters.
-Ability to move orders along into different states, and to edit orders.

-### User administration web interface
+### System administration web interface

-For system administrators only, this is a simple interface that allows deletion and other non-standard modifications to existing users.
+For administrators only, this interface enables editing orders, users and fields.
+This includes the ability to move orders along into different states.

 ### The Application Programming Interface (API)